It ain’t a mosh pit if ain’t no injuriesTravis Scott, Stargazing

-One thing that I think hasn’t yet received nearly enough attention was the crowd barrier design.
+One thing that I think hasn’t yet received nearly enough attention is the crowd barrier design used that night.
 Two mosh pits (left and right) were set up in front of the stage, both of which only let people in from one side and had no way out through the back.

 It’ll be interesting to learn more when everything comes to light.
 My guess is we’ll learn that lots of things went wrong, and any one of them on their own wouldn’t have been enough to cause all the problems.
 I’d also guess that this show will be a turning point for hip-hop festival culture and that organizers and artists will start paying more attention to crowd safety.

-Shortly after the show, lawsuits started coming in, Travis Scott refunded all ticket holders, a makeshift memorial for the deceased was set up at the festival site, Fortnite removed Travis Scott items from their store, Apple Music scrubbed their social media of posts promoting the event, and TikTok went crazy with bogus claims of people being drugged en masse in the crowd and the concert being a satanic sacrifice.
+Shortly after the show, lawsuits started coming in, Travis Scott refunded all ticket holders, a makeshift memorial for the dead was set up at the festival site, Fortnite removed Travis Scott items from their store, Apple Music scrubbed their social media of posts promoting the event, and TikTok went crazy with bogus claims of people being drugged en masse in the crowd and the concert being a satanic sacrifice.

 For our part, with the second day of the festival canceled, Meena and I went to see Houston’s NASA Space Center.
 I cried during their video about constructing the International Space Station in fucking space.
 We then flew home with sore bodies, a few bruises, and our complex emotions over having enjoyed a night where too many people found themselves trapped in hell.

-A note on tone: I tried to write this straight, without a lot of commentary, so people can form their own opinions.
-I’ve also tried to avoid any unearned attempts to make myself look good.
+A note on tone: I tried to write this straight—without a lot of commentary—so people can form their own opinions.
+I’ve also tried to avoid any unearned attempts at making myself look good.